-With its focus on the studio experience, Alberta University of the Arts (AUArts) is particularly well-known for its complement of design and craft programs, including illustration, character design, jewellery and metals, sculpture and ceramics.
+With its focus on the studio experience, Alberta University of the Arts (AUArts) is particularly well-known for its complement of art, design and craft programs, including illustration, character design, jewellery and metals, sculpture and ceramics.
 It is also one of the few Canadian institutions to offer glass programs and the only one to offer a four-year bachelor’s degree and an M.F.A. in glass.

 Responding to calls from students, the institution, formerly known as Alberta College of Art + Design (ACAD), separated from SAIT Polytechnic in 1985.
-Last year, it achieved full university status, reflected in its new name.
-“This is a historic and exciting moment for our 93-year-old post-secondary institution,” says president Daniel Doz.
-“We have offered professional degrees in art, craft and design for decades and our graduating students will now convocate from Alberta University of the Arts.”
+In 2018, it achieved full university status, reflected in its new name.
+“As we celebrate our first year as a university, and almost 100 years as an institution, Alberta University of the Arts proudly recognizes its alumni who not only drive the creative economy but shape our visual culture,” says president Daniel Doz.

 Classes are small and there is an emphasis on one-on-one instruction.
 The liberal arts are also well integrated, and ﬁrst-year programs include courses on critical and creative practices and art history.
-The single campus building houses a professional art gallery, fibre, glass and photography studios, as well as a metal shop and foundry.
+The single campus building houses a professional art gallery, studios for fibre, glass, ceramics and jewellery, a metal shop, foundry and wood shop.

-Perched on top of the city’s North Hill, adjacent to Calgary’s happening Kensington neighbourhood, the campus overlooks the winding path of the Bow River and Calgary’s welcoming urban skyline.
-Downtown Calgary, with its galleries, museums and cultural events, is easily accessible via the C-Train, and the Rocky Mountains are only an hour away by car.
+Perched on top of the city’s North Hill, adjacent to Calgary’s happening Kensington neighbourhood, the campus overlooks the Bow River and Calgary’s welcoming urban skyline.
+Downtown Calgary, with its galleries, museums and cultural events, is easily accessible via the CTrain, and the Rocky Mountains are only an hour away by car.